 Subject: small gadgets

 Comment: Instead of misplacing small items (stitch markers, that extra dp needle, sewing needle, row counter, etc.) keep a small, open-at-the-top box next to your knitting.

-I put small things there and don't have to hunt for
+I put small things there and don't have to hunt for them.

 Wednesday, March 15, 2006Name: Carole